-The findings of this review are outlined under points 1-20 below:
+The findings of this review are outlined under points 1 - 20 below:

-1. Developing codes of conduct which define standards of behaviour for members and staff, and policies dealing with whistleblowing and conflicts of interest and that these codes and policies are communicated effectively.
+Developing codes of conduct which define standards of behaviour for members and staff, and policies dealing with whistleblowing and conflicts of interest and that these codes and policies are communicated effectively.

-All ECC employees and members must conduct themselves in accordance with the terms of the Officer Code of Conduct and Member Code of Conduct (part 5 of the Constitution).
+All ECC employees and members must conduct themselves in accordance with the terms of the Officer Code of Conduct (part 5 of the Constitution).